1nst4ll/mango-news/docs/admin-ui.md

     -   Click the "Delete" button next to the source you want to remove.
     -   A confirmation dialog will appear.
     -   Click "OK" to confirm the deletion. *Note: This action cannot be undone.*
--   **Triggering a Scrape:**
+-   **Triggering a Scrape for a Single Source:**
-    -   Click the "Scrape Now" button next to a source to manually trigger the scraping process for that specific source.
+    -   Click the "Scrape Now" button next to a source in the Source Management list to manually trigger the scraping process for that specific source.
+The scraping method used is configured for each source (see [Scraping Methods](scraping-methods.md)).
-    -   A status message will appear indicating whether the scrape was triggered successfully or if an error occurred.
+    -   A status message will appear below the source indicating whether the scrape was triggered successfully or if an error occurred.

+## Admin Dashboard Features

+The main Admin Dashboard page (`/admin`) provides overall control and status information.

+-   **Enable AI Summaries:** A toggle switch to globally enable or disable AI summary generation during scraping runs.
+-   **Trigger Full Scraper Run:** A button to initiate a scraping process for all active news sources configured in the Source Management section.
+The scraping method used for each source (Open Source or Firecrawl) is determined by the setting configured for that source.
+A status message will appear below the button indicating the status of the triggered run.
+-   **Purge All Articles:** A button to delete all existing articles from the database.
+Use this with caution as it is irreversible.
+A confirmation dialog will appear before proceeding.
+A status message will appear below the button indicating the status of the purge operation.

 ## Source Discovery